OpenSC/OpenSC/src/tests/p11test/README.md

     cd src/tests/p11test
     ./p11test

-It will run all tests on PKCS#11 API with default pin `123456` and using just built OpenSC shared library.
+It will run all tests on the first card found in PKCS#11 API with default pin `123456` and using just built OpenSC shared library.

 ## My card has different PIN.

-PIN can be specified on commandline:
+PIN can be specified on command-line:

     ./p11test -p 12345678

+## I have more slots with different cards.

+Slot can be selected using `-s` switch on command-line.

+    ./p11test -s 4

+Slot numbers can be obtained using from `pkcs11-tool -L` (note that different libraries might have different numbers for the slots).

 ## I want to test different pkcs11 library

-You can specify different library or build from different branch on command line:
+You can specify different library or build from different branch on command-line:

     ./p11test -m /usr/lib64/pkcs11/libcoolkeypk11.so